How to De-Stress at Home

 Unfortunately stress is something we all experience whether it's in our personal or work lives.
-It's important to take control of your stress levels and adopt some simply techniques to take home with you after a long day.
+It's important to take control of your stress levels and adopt some simple techniques to perform in your own home.

 With a diploma in Stress Management, we asked Spa Director, Lina Lotto for her top 3 tips on de-stressing at home:

 The bathroom is one of the few refuges in the home where you can lock the door and have time to yourself; this is especially true in a busy household.
-Run a warm bath but not too hot as it is too stimulating and may prevent you from sleeping.
-37 – 39 degrees is ideal.
-Put a couple of handfuls of our Himalayan Bath Salts, Detox Bath Salts or Relaxing Bath Oil and soak.
+Run a warm bath but not too hot as it is too stimulating and may prevent you from sleeping (37 – 39 degrees is ideal).
+Put a couple of handfuls of our Himalayan Bath Salts and soak.
 Warm water is comforting, nurturing, cleansing and relaxing.
 There’s nothing like it to soak away the stresses of the day.

-Leave all your cares at the threshold when you enter our tranquil spa, hidden in the depths of the New Forest National Park.
-To unwind, de-stress and recharge why not book one of irresistable spa days?
-Call us on 01590 624467 or
+To unwind, de-stress and recharge why not purchase a gift voucher for a much-needed spa day?
+Leave all your cares at the threshold when you enter our tranquil spa, hidden in the depths of the New Forest.

 “The only thing missing from this otherwise authentic experience, is the jet lag”.